tillt/notarizer/README.md

 * Downloaded signed, bundled, notarized and stapled content, installed that and now trying to run
-    - Wll work with and without interwebs-connection -- works when started via terminal or Finder.
+    - Will work with and without interwebs-connection -- works when started via terminal or Finder.

 Things behave in all scenarios.
 Nothing to show.